buybackoff/Ractor/README.md

 This software is distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-BookSleeve is licensed separately; see https://code.google.com/p/booksleeve/.
+StackExchange.Redis is licensed separately; see https://code.google.com/p/booksleeve/.
 Redis is licensed separately; see http://redis.io/.